 The Local SMS sends the M-CREATE request to the NPAC for the lsmsFilterNPA-NXX object to be created.

 The NPAC SMS attempts to create the object.
 If successful, the M-CREATE response is returned.
 Otherwise, an error is returned.

-lsmsFilterNPA-NXX Deletion by the Local SMS
+lsmsFilterNPA-NXX Deletion by the Local SMS This flow is not available over the XML interface.